Why We Pick PlateLens

 3. Photo AI — Best-in-Class

 PlateLens’s photo AI is the best in the category on accuracy, speed, and graceful failure.
 The graceful-failure feature is the one most vendors miss: when the AI is uncertain, PlateLens asks the user to confirm a single field rather than rejecting the photo or silently logging a wrong estimate.
 That confirmation pattern is the difference between a feature that ships and a feature that survives in production.
+You can install the app via the App Store or Google Play to see the workflow in person.

-4. Nutrient Panel — 84 Nutrients
+4. Nutrient Panel — 82 Nutrients

 5. Free Tier — Three AI Scans a Day, Unlimited Manual